coderoad/coderoad-vscode/README.md

 ## Contact & Support

-- Create a GitHub issue for bug reports, feature requests, or questions
+- Create a [GitHub issue](https://github.com/coderoad/coderoad-vscode/issues/new/choose) for bug reports, feature requests, or questions
-- See [the docs](http://coderoad.github.io/docs/development) on how to run this project locally for development
 - Reach out at `coderoadapp@gmail.com`
 - Leave [a review](https://marketplace.visualstudio.com/items?itemName=CodeRoad.coderoad&ssr=false#review-details) in the VSCode Marketplace
 - Add a ⭐️ star on GitHub to support the project!